fgaim/docker_deep_learning_notebook/README.md

 The server logs appear in the terminal.
 Visiting `http://<hostname>:10000/?token=<token>` in a browser loads JupyterLab, where hostname is the name of the computer running docker and token is the secret token printed in the console.

-To check if GPU access has been enabled properly, open Terminal within Jupyter and run the following command.
-You should see details of the installed GPU device/s.
+To check if GPU access has been enabled properly, open Terminal within Jupyter and run the following command:

 ```
 $ nvidia-smi
 ```

+Thaat should print details of the installed GPU device/s.

-Docker destroys the container after notebook server exit, but any files written to ~/dev in the container remain intact on the host.
+> Note that docker destroys the container after the notebook server exits, but all files written to `~/dev` directory in the container remain intact on the host.

 ## External Sources